oeN/liquid-template/README.md

 For now, this plugin just includes the basic version of LiquidJS, but I want to extend it to allow:

+- [ ] Add autocomplete to the template folder, excluded folder settings
+- [ ] Implement a fuzzy finder for the autocomplete
 - [ ] Implement/install a filter that allows you to write `{{ 1 | days_ago | date: default_date_format }}`
 - [ ] Parse a selected template string, something like you select `{{ "dQw4w9WgXcQ" | youtube_iframe }}` run a command and end up with the parsed result, in this case, the youtube iframe. (the `youtube_iframe` tag does not exist yet)